sccherry/bridgetandsteve/travel.md

 permalink: /travel/
 ---

 This is a paragraph about traveling to the ceremony.
-It will include information about lodging options, air travel, driving directions, Metro information, and information on any transportation we might provide.
+It will include information about lodging options, air travel, driving directions, and Metro instructions.